SundanceMultiprocessorTechnology/EMC2/README.md

 <img align="right" src=https://www.sundance.com/wp-content/uploads/docs/sundance_logo_105.png>

-# BOARD NAME
+# EMC2
-Welcome to the BOARD_NAME repository.
+Welcome to the EMC2 repository.

-This repository stores the BOARD_NAME source code and documentation.
+This repository stores the EMC2 source code and documentation.

 Go to the [wiki](https://github.com/SundanceMultiprocessorTechnology/template/wiki) for more information.